graphile/crystal/postgraphile/website/postgraphile/make-extend-schema-plugin.md

 });
 ```

-:::info
+:::note

-Notice `Channel` type used in the `typeDefs` for `channels` table, this is automatically created by `postgraphile` while introspecting the database.
-[Read more on the artifacts that are created for each database table here.](https://postgraphile.org/postgraphile/next/tables)
+The `Channel` type used in the `typeDefs` above is the type that PostGraphile
+generated automatically for the `channels` table.
+See
+[Tables](/postgraphile/next/tables) for more on the artifacts generated for each
+database table.

 :::